 Just before the start of his graduate scheme James Deacon volunteered in a small fishing village set against Lake Volta, in the Eastern Region of Ghana.
-Whilst teaching a young boy named Holy, he noticed an impressively high level of dedication and determination to his studies, with dreams of becoming a bank manager in the city.
+Whilst teaching a young boy named Holy, he noticed an impressively high level of dedication and determination to his studies, with dreams for an improved future.

-Holy's mother passed away during this time and James made a promise to his Father to fund his schooling until he finishes University.
-Upon returning to London however, James learned that his Father had passed away as well with little explanation.
-Sadly this is not uncommon due to health services in remote areas such as this.
+Holy's mother passed away during this time and James made a promise to Holy’s father to fund his schooling until he finished university.
+Upon returning to London, James learned that his father had also passed away with little explanation.
+Sadly this is not uncommon due to limited health services in remote areas.

 A fellow teacher, Eric Acheampong searched across three regions of Ghana for 6 days trying to find Holy, who had been sent to various members of extended family.

-After sponsoring Holy for school and seeing him happy and settled in both his studies and back in his native region of Kwahu, James decided to expand this newly found passion to help more children who find themselves in this difficult situation.
+One year later after seeing Holy happy, settled and excelling in his studies back in his native region of Kwahu, James decided to expand this newly found passion to help more children who find themselves in this difficult situation.